 Decorah High School will determine appropriate student use electronic devices, including cell phones during the school day (8:15 AM - 3:00 PM).
 Decorah High School strongly believes that electronic devices such as cell phones and iPods can be excellent resources to support learning in the school setting.
 However, students are asked to follow common courtesy guidelines in the use of such devices.
 Students are reminded that use of any electronic device during the school day is a privilege and not a right.

 - Classroom/Study Hall: No cell phone (this includes SMART watches) is to be used in the classroom/study hall/lab without teacher permission.
-Cell phones are to be turned off or in silent mode. - Passing Time: Cell phones and electronic devices may be used in the hallways during passing times. - Rest Room/Locker Room: No cell phones are to be used in the rest rooms/locker rooms at any time. - Assemblies: No electronic device is to be used during assemblies. - Cafeteria: Cell phones and electronic devices may be used during lunchtime, senior study hall, and passing time in the cafeteria for data purposes only.
+Cell phones are to be turned off or in silent mode. - During tests or quizzes, students are expected to turn their cell phone and/or smart watch in to the teacher (i.e. place it in the cell phone holder) or leave it in their locker. - Passing Time: Cell phones and electronic devices may be used in the hallways during passing times. - Rest Room/Locker Room: No cell phones are to be used in the rest rooms/locker rooms at any time. - Assemblies: No electronic device is to be used during assemblies. - Cafeteria: Cell phones and electronic devices may be used during lunchtime, senior study hall, and passing time in the cafeteria for data purposes only.
 No calls are to be made. - Library: No Cell phone or SMART watch is to be used in the library.
 Cell phones and SMART watches are to be turned off or placed in silent mode. - Office: Students are allowed to use their cell phones in the office to make a call with permission.